hamptonpieryc/website/content/docs/club-rules.md

-accounts to be rendered at the due time; prepare an Annual Balance Sheet as at 31 December in each year and cause such Balance Sheet (and accounts as necessary) to be audited at least once annually and shall thereafter cause the same to be exhibited in the Club’s premises at least fourteen days before the date of the Financial General Meeting(FGM); and administer such insurance policy or policies as may be needed fully to protect the interests of the Club, its Executive Officers and its members.
+accounts to be rendered at the due time; prepare an Annual Balance Sheet as at 31 December in each year and cause such Balance Sheet (and accounts as necessary) to be audited at least once annually and shall thereafter cause the same to be exhibited in the Club’s premises at least fourteen days before the date of the Annual Financial General Meeting (AFM); and administer such insurance policy or policies as may be needed fully to protect the interests of the Club, its Executive Officers and its members.
 They shall ensure that where monies are made available to the GMC or Subcommittees, the monies are correctly accounted for.